- Customer touch points include all of the interactions a customer has with a business or brand throughout the entire customer journey.

 It’s critical to identify customer touch points in this phase because they occur near the bottom of the funnel.

 Communicating with company representatives

 At some point, prospects may reach out to a salesperson to learn more about your product or service.
 This is an opportunity to make a strong impression on the prospect.
 So, fight the urge to provide boiler plate answers.

 Instead take the time to truly listen and engage with them.
 Walk in your customers’ shoes, and make a strong connection between their pain points or needs and your solutions.
 More importantly, ask your sales team to pass along any feedback they receive.

-If you sell online, potential customers will certainly visit your ecommerce site before they make a purchase.
+If you sell online, your ecommerce site is a vital touch point for potential customers.
 Make it easy for prospects to find exactly what they need and to compare multiple products.
 If your site provides an intuitive, pleasant digital customer experience, they will be more likely to buy from you.

-If you’re looking to increase brand touch points for your ecommerce site, read our article about the best ecommerce marketing strategies.
+If you’re looking to improve brand touch points for your ecommerce site, read our article about the best ecommerce marketing strategies.

 You can use brochures to give prospects further in-depth information about your products or services.
 Creating educational content like this can help them make well-informed decisions.